Esri/arcgis-rest-js/CONTRIBUTING.md

 This isn't mandatory, but it is pretty cool. :sparkles:

-### Building the documentation site locally

-We use TypeDoc and acetate to turn the inline documentation into a snazzy website.

-* `npm run docs:serve` > http://localhost:3000/arcgis-rest-js/
+### Documentation Site

+We use TypeDoc to turn the inline documentation into the [API Reference section of the documentation website](https://developers.arcgis.com/arcgis-rest-js/api-reference/).
+If you see any issue with any page on the API Reference, you can fix that by updating the inline documentation comments in this repository.
+If you have an issue with one of the samples or other guide pages, please [log a documentation issue](https://github.com/Esri/arcgis-rest-js/issues/new?assignees=&labels=Documentation&template=documentation.yml).

 ### Watching local source for changes